pritzza/EnumArray/README.md

 It is basically a map between all the values of an enum class and some type.
-The container is compile time, ordered, contiguous, and immutable, with O(1) acceces and no insertion or removal operations.
+The container is compile time, ordered, contiguous, and immutable, with O(1) access and no insertion or removal operations.

 C++17